 - The cardioid function can is used for a single voice facing the mic.

-- Bi-directional pattern records two people, sitting face-to-face, on opposite sides of the mic.
+- A bi-directional pattern records two people sitting face-to-face on opposite sides of the mic.

 - The omnidirectional pattern picks up noise and audio being picked up by the mic from every direction.

-The dynamic cardioid pattern of the 2100x, on the other hand, optimizes audio being fed into the mic directly from the front.
+On the other hand, the dynamic cardioid pattern of the 2100x optimizes audio being fed into the mic directly from the front.
 The 2100x is limited to the single design of the cardioid, maximizing one speaker.

 While the condenser feature of the